 What are your RESULTS for the achievement of your organizational strategy and ACTION PLANS?
 What are your RESULTS for KEY MEASURES or INDICATORS of the achievement of your organizational strategy and ACTION PLANS?
 What are your RESULTS for taking INTELLIGENT RISKS?
+What are the results for your organization's PLANET FRIENDLY INITIATIVES?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 12-23).